civicdata/bylaws/README.md

 # CDA Bylaws

 This project's goal is to take an example bylaws template and modify it to fit our organization's needs.
-Entities responsible for the crafting of CDA bylaws are the Core Members and the Board.
+Entities responsible for the crafting of CDA bylaws are the Board.

 ### How to contribute